aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 1. function set: +, -, *, %, sin, cosine, exp,

 2. terminal set: this is the stuff that will be manipulated by the items in the function set.
-These are things like:

-A. variables in the model: x, y, z
-B. coefficients or constants of the model: 0, 3.5,
+These are things like: variables in the model: x, y, z AND coefficients or constants of the model: 0, 3.5,

 The terminal set can also include 0-arity functions like rand(), go_left, etc....but I don't want to worry about those right now.